basonpark/pydantic-ai/README.md

     Make sure to replace `your_openai_api_key_here` with your actual OpenAI API key.

-4. **Run the Introduction Script**: To get a feel for how PydanticAI works, execute the `introduction.py` script:
+4. **Run the Introduction Script**: To get a feel for how PydanticAI works, execute the `introduction.py` script.

 This script will guide you through the basic functionalities of PydanticAI, demonstrating how to interact with language models using the framework.

-By following these steps, you'll be set up to explore and build applications with PydanticAI.
-For more detailed examples and documentation, refer to the [PydanticAI documentation](https://ai.pydantic.dev/).

-### Problems I've Encountered
+### Challenges I've Encountered

-PydanticAI is in early beta, and the API is still subject to change.
-There is still a lot more to do.
+As I've been learning PydanticAI (which is still in early beta), I've noted some challenges:

 - **Model Parameters**: Currently, I couldn't find a way to adjust model parameters like temperature.

-- **Message History with Tools**: There is a problem with message history when using tools.
+- **Message History with Tools**: I've encountered a problem with message history when using tools.
 The following error occurs:

   ```
   BadRequestError: Error code: 400 - {'error': {'message': "An assistant message with 'tool_calls' must be followed by tool messages responding to each 'tool_call_id'.
 The following tool_call_ids did not have response messages: call_KMMn5Bo6wPN3aZosdstleZO2", 'type': 'invalid_request_error', 'param': 'messages.[6].role', 'code': None}}
   ```

+## 📚 My Learning Progress

+This section will be updated as I progress through learning and implementing different aspects of PydanticAI:

+- [ ] Basic agent setup and interaction
+- [ ] Working with structured responses
+- [ ] Implementing dependencies
+- [ ] Managing message history
+- [ ] Testing and evaluating agents
+- [ ] Debugging and monitoring with Logfire